YPares/porcupine/README.md

 |
 `- options: <no mapping>
      OPTION SOURCE (embeddable)
-     Accepts yaml,json,yml
+     Accepts yaml, json, yml

+   --- Fields ---
+   text-length :: Int : The length of the text to output
 ```

-Where you can see the resources that our program needs, and their default
+Where you can see the resources that our program needs, their default mappings
-mappings to physical files.
+to physical files, and the option field we declared with its type and docstring.

 This example is extremely contrived, but it already shows the main tools that
 `porcupine` provides to build a data pipeline and interact with it: _serials_,